-The Permit Authority, as street authority, -will immediately notify the undertaker if surface apparatus is found to be defective or the cause of significant surface irregularity, or where an unexplained subsidence or other disturbance of the road surface occurs.
-This will be done in accordance with the protocols set out in the current
+The Permit Authority, as street authority, will immediately notify the undertaker if surface apparatus is found to be defective or the cause of significant surface irregularity, or where an unexplained subsidence or other disturbance of the road surface occurs.
+This will be done via the electronic management system.

-Technical Specification for EToN, or a locally agreed protocol outside of EToN.
 The Permit Authority may arrange a site meeting by agreement with the undertaker.
 If an undertaker accepts responsibility for previously unattributable street works, it must issue relevant notices, or apply for a permit, as appropriate; using its own works reference, rather than that generated by the Permit Authority, as street authority.